-These statements are presented in accordance with Canadian accounting standards for pension plans in Part IV of the CPA Canada Handbook, Section 4600 - Pension Plans ("Section 4600").
+These financial statements are prepared in Canadian dollars, which is the Plans' functional currency in accordance with the accounting standards for pension plans in Part IV of the Canadian Institute of the Chartered Professional Accountants ("CPA") Canada Handbook ("Section 4600").
 Section 4600 provides specific accounting guidance on investments and pension obligations.
-For accounting policies that do not relate to either investments or pension obligations, the Fund must consistently comply with either International Financial Reporting Standards ("IFRS") in Part I of the CPA Canada Handbook or accounting standards for private enterprises in Part II of the CPA Canada Handbook.
-The Plan has elected to comply on a consistent basis with IFRS in Part I of the CPA Canada Handbook.
+For accounting policies that do not relate to either investments or pension obligations, the Plans must consistently comply with either International Financial Reporting Standards ("IFRS") in Part I or accounting standards for private enterprises in Part II of the CPA Canada Handbook.
+The Plans have elected to comply on a consistent basis with IFRS in Part I of the CPA Canada Handbook.
 To the extent that IFRS in Part I is inconsistent with Section 4600, Section 4600 takes precedence.

-These financial statements are prepared on a going concern basis and present the aggregate financial position of the Fund as a separate reporting entity.
+These financial statements are prepared on a going concern basis and present the aggregate financial position of the Plans as separate reporting entities.

-These financial statements were authorized for issue by the Minister of Finance and Treasury Board on June 30, 2016.
+These financial statements were authorized for issue by the Minister of Finance and Treasury Board on July 7, 2017.